-It made the front page of Nebraska Farmer, was featured in John Deere’s The Furrow Magazine and has been part of Midwestern BioAg’s fertilizer line-up for over 25 years.
+Sugar: It has been part of Midwestern BioAg’s fertilizer line-up for over 25 years.
 Sugar is quickly becoming a staple in producers’ fertilizer programs across the country.
-In Nebraska, a study was conducted in 2010 that saw a 1.6 bushel per acre increase in yield across acres with foliar applied sugar.
-Another farmer sprayed his corn ground with a sugar and liquid carbon mix with similar results.
+In Nebraska, a study saw a 1.6 bushel per acre increase in yield across acres with foliar applied sugar.
+Another crop farmer sprayed his corn ground with a sugar and liquid carbon-based fertilizer mix with similar results.
 When tests were run in Ohio, researchers found a 6 bushel per acre increase in those acres treated with 7 pounds of sugar per acre.*

-Obviously, producers can be skeptical when it comes to using sugar as a fertilizer; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
+Obviously, crop producers can be skeptical when it comes to using sugar as a fertilizer for corn, soybeans, and other crops; no one is overly excited with the thought of running a sticky, sugary solution through their equipment.
 A typical sugar solution can require a lot of effort to clean up and can be a hassle for those dealing with short windows for applying fertilizer.
 That’s where Midwestern BioAg can step in and help.

-“In 10 out of 12 trials conducted in 2013, L-CBF treated acres performed equal to, or better than, those treated with competitors’ products.”
+“In 10 out of 12 trials, L-CBF treated acres performed equal to, or better than, those treated with competitors’ products.”

 The versatility of L-CBF is another huge benefit to this unique product.
 In-furrow, pop-up, starter, or foliar applied acres have all seen boosts in yield and better utilization of plant nutrients.

-Growers are consistently looking for strategies to improve the efficiency of production while maximizing their yields.
-Correct fertilizer timing and placement are extremely important in achieving this goal.
+Corn and soybean growers are consistently looking for strategies to improve the efficiency of production while maximizing their yields.
+Correct sugar fertilizer timing and placement are extremely important in achieving this goal.
 Ensuring that the right amount of nutrients are available to the crop at the right time and in the right place reduces the risk of our crops having a bad day, and that means increased yields.
 L-CBF provides unique and beneficial components that work hand in hand with a producer’s overall fertility program to provide adequate nutrition to the crop.

 *Information used in this article came from “Sweet Success”: Reichenberger: The Furrow, 2014. and “Will Spraying Corn with Sugar Be the Next Big Thing” Bachman: Nebraska Farmer 2014.

-**Trial information from Midwestern BioAg, Inc. was taken in 2013; for more detailed trial results please contact email@example.com.
+**Trial information from Midwestern BioAg was taken in 2013; for more detailed trial results please contact a consultant.